-Did you know that the language of Dante Alighieri is the most studied in the world after English, French and Spanish, and surpasses Chinese, Japanese and German?
-It is the confirmation that la bella lingua has lots of supporters and lovers in every corner of the world.
+Did you know that the language of Dante Alighieri is the most studied in the world after English, French, and Spanish?
+It surpasses Chinese, Japanese, and German!
+La bella lingua has lots of supporters and lovers in every corner of the world.

 But why do so many people want to study Italian?

-There are several reasons and Italian culture is one of them: Italian is more than a language, it is a way of thinking and living.
+Because Italian is more than a language — it is a way of thinking and living.

-Italian Gives You Access to One of the Richest Cultural Traditions of Western CivilizationThink of Roman civilization, the Renaissance, Opera, Art, Films, Fashion, design and cuisine; some of the most remarkable cultural works in the entire world were produced by Italians.
+Italian Gives You Access to One of the Richest Cultural Traditions of Western CivilizationThink of Roman civilization, the Renaissance, opera, art, films, fashion, design, and cuisine; some of the most remarkable cultural works in the entire world were produced by Italians.
 Italian’s musicality enchants the ear and the heart.
-Opera was born in the Italian language, so foreign singers need to be fluent in Italian to sing operas.
-Food is another great edge, as well as arts, architecture or design.
-Several words in these fields are Italian or have Italian roots.
+Opera was born in the Italian language, so singers need to be fluent in Italian to sing most operas.
+Italian food is known throughout the world, as well as its arts, architecture, and design.
+All of them use words and phrases that are Italian or have Italian roots.

 Italian is Important in Many Career FieldsItaly is a world leader in culinary arts, machine tool manufacturing, interior design, fashion, electromechanical machinery, shipbuilding, construction machinery, and tourism.
-Many employers are seeking people who speak both Italian and English.
-About 7,500 American companies do business with Italy, and more than 1,000 U.S. firms have offices in Italy (IBM, Citybank, Motorola, General Electric and Pricewaterhouse Coopers).
-Students who gain a knowledge of the Italian language can pursue careers in business, computer programming and web design, law, public relations, journalism, telecommunications, arts administration, publishing, library science, politics, public and environmental affairs, government employment, diplomacy, trade or the military.
+Many employers seek people who speak both Italian and English.
+About 7,500 American companies do business with Italy, and more than a thousand US firms have offices in Italy (IBM, Citybank, Motorola, General Electric, and Pricewaterhouse Coopers, just to name a few).